PhonePe/phonepe-pg-sdk-java/docs/StandardCheckoutDocumentation.md

 ### Order Callback Handling

-You will receive a callback you have configured [dashboard link] TODO find the link/curl
+You will receive a callback which you have configured.
 <br>It is important to check the validity of the callback received from PhonePe using the `validateCallback()` function.

 ```java